C-sortable words as green mutation sequences: C-sortable words

 Similar to the proof of Theorem~\ref{thm:main}, we know that the claim holds for $(Q_+, c+, \hua{T}_+)$, where $c_+=s_1 c s_1$. i.e. $\hua{T}_+=\hua{T}_{\v}$ for some $c_+$-sortable word $\v$.
 But $\w=s_1 \v$ is a $c$-sortable word by \cite[Lemma~2.5]{R07} and we have

 or $\hua{T}=\hua{T}_{\gm}$, as required. \end{proof}

-Second, we claim that the path $\Path(\w)$ has maximal length. \begin{corollary} Let $\w$ be a $c$-sortable word.
-Then $\Path(\gm)$ is a directed path in $\EG_Q$ connecting $\h$ and $\h_{\gm}$ with maximal length. \end{corollary} \begin{proof} By $4^\circ$ of Theorem~\ref{thm:main}, the number of indecomposables in $\hua{T}_{\gm}$ is exactly the length of $\Path(\gm)$.
-Then the corollary follows from the fact that, each time we do a backward tilt in the sequence $\widetilde{\gm}$, the torsion class adds at least a new indecomposable, i.e. the simple where the tilting is at. \end{proof}
+Next, we investigate the length of the path $\Path(\w)$. \begin{corollary} Let $\w$ be a $c$-sortable word.
+Then $\Path(\gm)\colon\h\rightsquigarrow\h_{\gm}$ has the maximal length among the directed paths in $\EG_Q$ connecting $\h$ and $\h_{\gm}$. \end{corollary} \begin{proof} By $4^\circ$ of Theorem~\ref{thm:main}, the number of indecomposables in $\hua{T}_{\gm}$ is exactly the length of $\Path(\gm)$.
+Then the corollary follows from the fact that each time we do a backward tilt in the sequence $\widetilde{\gm}$, the torsion class adds at least a new indecomposable (the simple where the tilting is at). \end{proof}

-Third, we describe the properties of a $c$-sortable word $\w$ in terms of red vertices of the corresponding green mutation sequence $\widetilde{\gm}$.
+Now, we describe the properties of a $c$-sortable word $\w$ in terms of red vertices of the corresponding green mutation sequence $\widetilde{\gm}$.
 Recall that $\VR{\gm}$ is the set of red vertices of a green mutation sequence $\widetilde{\gm}$ and $\VR{\h_{\gm}}$ the set of (red) simples in $\h_{\gm}$.
+Also, see Definition~\ref{def:def} for relative notions.